JoeWoodworker

 G15: Can a vacuum press be used for flooring inlays and medallions?

 Yes.
-I've helped several inlay and medallion craftsmen build systems for this purpose.
-But to be honest, I only have a rough idea as to how these specialists do their work.
+I've helped several inlay and medallion craftsmen build a frame press system for this purpose.

 (Back to top)